tmaestrini/easyGovernance/README.md

 Feel free to include only the baseline definition according to your needs.

+> [!NOTE]
+> If the attribute `BaselinesPath` is not provided in the tenant settings file, the execution process looks for the standard baseline's path (folder path from root: `./baselines`).
+In case of an erroneous path definition, the execution of the script is stopped.

 ### Validation of services

 To run a validation for a tenant according to the defined baselines, simply call the `Start-Validation` cmdlet.